Chart Color Schemes

 Forestville - Killarney Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Forestville-Killarney Heights has a significantly higher educational attainment than broader benchmarks.
-As of 2021, 44.3% of its residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Forestville - Killarney Heights has a higher educational attainment than the broader Australian and NSW averages.
+44.3% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 29.0%, followed by postgraduate qualifications (12.0%) and graduate diplomas (3.3%).
 Vocational pathways account for 24.9% of qualifications, with advanced diplomas at 11.5% and certificates at 13.4%.

 Frequently Asked Questions - Education